The ESC Cardio-Oncology Certification programme is designed for professionals specialising in cardio-oncology.

 The programme is set out in one part:

-The Cardio-Oncology Certification is not a compulsory or regulatory certificate of competence or excellence.
+The ESC Cardio-Oncology Certification is not a compulsory or regulatory certificate of competence or excellence.
 Individuals' rights to report and sign clinical studies in individual countries remain to be defined by national laws and regulations.

 Questions are designed to assess the candidate's knowledge:

-Questions are drawn from the entire spectrum of cardio-oncology reflecting the European Society of Cardiology Core Curriculum for cardio-oncology.
+Questions are drawn from the entire spectrum of cardio-oncology reflecting the European Society of Cardiology Core Curriculum for Cardio-Oncology.

 This provides candidates with the safety and convenience of an online platform while retaining the integrity and quality of an on-site supervised exam.

-The online format of the Cardio-Oncology exam is:
+The online format of the exam is:

 Please find more information here.